A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 6/README.md

 ### X3 Throne Rooom (xp 90, moderate)
   - Viorian Dekanti TO DO
   - 2 Wardens of Thunder
-  - add a Warden of Thunder for each party member over 4
+  - add a Warden of Thunder for each PC in the party over 4

 ### X4 Lair (xp 30, trivial)
   - Warden of Runes [Rune Giant](https://2e.aonprd.com/Monsters.aspx?ID=226)